chriszeymar/CMPG-323-Project-5---34946039/README.md

  provided through submission.

   #**Use:**
- The report can be accessed at link: https://github.com/chriszeymar/CMPG-323-Project-4---34946039 by allowed users.
+ The report can be accessed at link: https://app.powerbi.com/links/aeyJlpsKuu?ctid=331c86e7-d032-436f-bc53-f2552d031012&pbi_source=linkShare by allowed users.

 The reports provides a structured look.

-  #**Steps to test solution:**
+  #**Steps to vie solution:**

-  1. Run Login activity to get access into domain.

-  2. Run Read/Write activity which confirms read by message box then populates the webApp

-  3. Run Delete Activity reboot or format all 3 domains.
-Delete sequence works on as stack, with FIFO principple.

-  4. Run Last sequence to update test result.
+  - Open link provided.

   **N.B** reports are based on the Excel dataset.

- #**RPA orchestrator proof publish:** https://github.com/chriszeymar/CMPG-323-Project-4---34946039/blob/devOps/ConnectedOfficeWebApplication/cmpg321ProofPublish.jpg

 **Reports:**

+-High level metrics: Summarises the data set. see: https://github.com/chriszeymar/CMPG-323-Project-5---34946039/blob/main/High%20level%20metrics%20capture.jpg

+-Device Monitoring: This provides DSS on devices measures. see: https://github.com/chriszeymar/CMPG-323-Project-5---34946039/blob/main/Device%20monitoring%20capture.jpg

+-Device Registration metrics: The various relationships is observed. see: https://github.com/chriszeymar/CMPG-323-Project-5---34946039/blob/main/Dev_Reg%20Capture.jpg

-Additional method are provided as per the rubric.
+Additional functions are provided as per the rubric.

- **Open solution in UI studio then right click each activity then click on test this activity to test all automation proccesses**
+ **The report can be open with power BI desktop**